Category: Life Style

 Most of us learned in high school biology that the colon plays an essential role in our digestive system.
 What most people don’t realize, however, is that the colon is also one of the most important participants in the immune system because it houses the body’s largest microbiota colony.

 It’s no secret that many of us are stopped up.
-In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 16 out of 100 adults have symptoms of constipation.
-For those over the age of 60 this is even 33 %, making this one of the most common gastrointestinal pro
+In fact, according to the National Institute of Diabetes and Digestive and Kidney Diseases, about 42 million Americans are chronically constipated, making this one of the most common gastrointestinal problems in the United States.

 Chicory Root Fibers and Healthy Bones Many of us grew up with the ubiquitous advertising tag-line – Milk Builds Strong Bones.
 This claim was made by the American Dairy Association because dairy products